Jörgen Warborn: Career in national politics

 Warborn's political commitment grew in the early 1990s, when he wanted Sweden to become part of the European Union.
 In the Swedish 1994 referendum on EU membership, Warborn was the county campaign leader for the "Yes"-campaign, that organized 14 political parties and NGOs in Halland County.

 After studying abroad, Warborn moved back to Varberg in 2005 and became active in the Moderate Party.
 He became mayor of Varberg in 2010 and a member of parliament in 2014.
 In addition to his role in parliament, Warborn briefly served as member of the Swedish delegation to the Parliamentary Assembly of the Council of Europe in 2019.

 Since 2016, Warborn has been national chairman of the Moderate Party's business council.

 Member of the European Parliament

 In parliament, Warborn serves as coordinator and spokesperson for the European People's Party in the Committee on International Trade; Politico Europe has named him as the most free trade friendly politician in the European Parliament.

 From 2021 to 2022, Warborn was the rapporteur for the European Commission’s plan to reduce shipping emissions.
 Since 2024, he has been the rapporteur on the European Union's environmental and corporate sustainability rules.

 In addition to his committee assignments, Warborn is part of the European Parliament Intergroup on Small and Medium-Sized Enterprises (SMEs).

-On 22 of October 2023, Jörgen was elected as one of the top candidates of the Moderate Party for the European elections on 9 June 2024.
+On 22 of October 2023, he was elected as one of the top candidates of the Moderate Party for the European elections on 9 June 2024.